Fili75/Fili75.github.io/index.md

   </ul>
  </nav>

-Hi!
-I am a Ph.D. student in Statistics at the University of Lille and Inria-Lille.
+<h2>Hi!
+I am a Ph.D. student in Statistics at the University of Lille and Inria-Lille.</h2>

 # Education

 I got a B.Sc. in Mathematics at University of Catania and a M.Sc. in Statistics at University of Padua.

 I am a former student of Scuola Superiore di Catania.

+# Research

+Model-based clustering, mixture models and scalable methods for big data

 E-mail contact: filippo.antonazzo (at) inria.fr